cacab/cirdles.github.com/_chroni/Procedures.md

 *The current documentation applies to Chroni version 1.0.1*

+Currently, CHRONI only supports Android devices.
+Due to the current layout sizes, the application works best on tablets.

 <b>Installation and Beyond</b>

 1. Install our most recent CHRONI APK from our [Releases](https://github.com/CIRDLES/CHRONI/releases).